-Before you begin migrating, set up Migrate for Anthos and GKE by creating the processing cluster that you use to perform migrations, then install Migrate for Anthos and GKE on the cluster.
+Before you begin migrating, set up Migrate for Anthos and GKE by creating the processing cluster that you use to perform migrations, and then install Migrate for Anthos and GKE on the cluster.

-Choosing the type of processing cluster
+Choose the type of processing cluster

 |Source platform||Application type||Processing cluster type|